Storefronts

 You can search for the building on the Discover NYC Landmarks map.
 If it is within a historic district, read on to learn more about LPC rules and regulations for work on storefronts and related installations, how to apply for a permit and how to get a permit as quickly as possible.

-NOTE: Different rules apply if the below conditions exist:
+NOTE: Application of rules is handled differently if the below conditions exist:

 1. The property is an individual landmark.